AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

 ### Task 5: Split the Data

+In this task, you will use the Split Data module to divide your dataset into training and testing sets.
+This prepares your data so that 70% is used to train the model and 30% is reserved to evaluate its performance.

 1. In the **Component (1)** tab on the left, search for the **Split Data (2)** module.
 Drag it onto the canvas **(3)**.

     ![](../images/n46c22.png)